 The hot vinegar worked just fine.
 I required some scrubbing but turned out pretty good.

 The ammonia on the other hand blew my mind!
 With very little scrubbing the hardware became bright and shiny.
 My only complaint is that the hardware slightly changed color.
 I soaked just the top of the hardware to show you the crazy difference.
 I couldn’t believe how easily that took the tarnish off!
 The pull looked brand new!
 That being said, if you want a little bit of age on your brass I’d skip this method.

 The last product I tried was Brasso.

 You can see the knob I cleaned with it up above with the soft cleanser.
-This method was hands down my favorite.
+This method was hands down my favorite way to clean tarnished hardware.
 It required a little scrubbing, but it worked amazingly.
 A bottle is cheap and totally worth keeping in your cleaning arsenal.
 When I clean hardware in the future, I will reach for this product before anything else.

 After a whole lot of scrubbing and some very sore hands, here’s a side by side of what they all looked like after.

 I used a toothbrush and a 0000 steel wool to scrub with.